BIAS Media Lab

 Diversity.
 Conducting cross-boundary critical and comparative research by working to promote a diverse group of issues and participants in terms of gender, race, ethnicity, sexual orientation, age, socioeconomic status, physical abilities, religious beliefs, and political beliefs.

-Lab email: bgumedialab@gmail.com
+Lab email: bgumedialab [at] gmail.com